joshuakleveter/pluralsight/javascript_path/03_quick_start_javascript_02/NOTES.md

 - `do { .. } while ();`
   - This loop will always run at least one time.
 - `while () { .. }`

+## Functions

+- Use functions to avoid repetition of code.